Ipstenu/varnish-http-purge/readme.txt

 = How can I tell if everything's working? =

-From your WordPress Dashboard, go to Tools -> Varnish Status.
+From your WordPress Dashboard, go to <em>Tools</em> -> <em>Varnish Debugging</em>.
 There a page will auto-scan your front page and report back any issues found.
 This includes any known problematic plugins.
 You can use it to scan any URL on your domain (but ONLY on your own domain).

 = Does every WordPress plugin and theme work with Varnish? =

 No. Some of them have behaviour that causes Varnish not to cache, either by accident or design.

-= How can I debug my site? =

-Use the Varnish Debugging page.
-It will try and help you figure out what's wrong.

 = Why doesn't the debug page autoload anymore? =

-Since the scanning was moved to a service, in order to ensure people were not scanned without consent, the auto-scanning was disabled.
+The scan files were off-loaded to a service to allow for more frequent updates without having to require people to update the plugin.
+In order to ensure no one is scanned without consent, the auto-scanning was disabled.

 = Will you fix my site? =

-I don't have that much availability.
+No, I don't offer that service at this time.
 I will try to point you towards solving it on your own.
-Bear in mind, that may mean you have to decide if using a specific plugin or theme is worth an imperfect cache.
+This may mean you have to decide if using a specific plugin or theme is worth an imperfect cache.

 = What version of Varnish is supported? =